-26 (11)[(12)] "Single salary schedule" means a schedule adopted by a local board from 27 which all teachers are paid for one hundred eighty-five (185) days and is based on training, experience, and such other factors as the Kentucky Board of Education may approve and which does not discriminate between salaries paid elementary and secondary teachers.
-If the budget bill contains a minimum statewide salary schedule, no teacher shall be paid less than the amount specified in the biennial budget salary schedule for the individual teacher's educational qualifications and experience;

-7 (12)[(13)] "Teacher" means any regular or special teacher, principal, supervisor, 8 superintendent, assistant superintendent, librarian, director of pupil personnel, or 9 other member of the teaching or professional staff engaged in the service of the 10 public elementary and secondary school for whom certification is required as a 11 condition of employment;

-(13)[(14)] "Percentage of attendance" means the aggregate days attended by pupils in a public school for the school year divided by the aggregate days' membership of pupils in a public school for the school year;

-(14)[(15)] "Middle school" means a school consisting of grades five (5) through eight (8) or any appropriate combination of grades as determined by the plan of organization for schools authorized by the district board;

-18 (15)[(16)] "National board certification salary supplement" means an annual supplement added for the life of the certificate to the base salary of a teacher who attains 20 national board certification; and

-21 (16)[(17)] "Weather-related low attendance day" means a school day on which the 22 district's attendance falls below the average daily attendance for the prior year due 23 to inclement weather.
+1 training, experience, and such other factors as the Kentucky Board of Education 2 may approve and which does not discriminate between salaries paid elementary and 3 secondary teachers.
+If the budget bill contains a minimum statewide salary 4 schedule, no teacher shall be paid less than the amount specified in the biennial 5 budget salary schedule for the individual teacher's educational qualifications and 6 experience; 7 (12)[(13)] "Teacher" means any regular or special teacher, principal, supervisor, 8 superintendent, assistant superintendent, librarian, director of pupil personnel, or 9 other member of the teaching or professional staff engaged in the service of the 10 public elementary and secondary school for whom certification is required as a 11 condition of employment; 12 (13)[(14)] "Percentage of attendance" means the aggregate days attended by pupils in a 13 public school for the school year divided by the aggregate days' membership of 14 pupils in a public school for the school year; 15 (14)[(15)] "Middle school" means a school consisting of grades five (5) through eight (8) 16 or any appropriate combination of grades as determined by the plan of organization 17 for schools authorized by the district board; 18 (15) [(16)] "National board certification salary supplement" means an annual supplement 19 added for the life of the certificate to the base salary of a teacher who attains 20 national board certification; and 21 (16) [(17)] "Weather-related low attendance day" means a school day on which the 22 district's attendance falls below the average daily attendance for the prior year due 23 to inclement weather.
 The district shall submit a request to substitute the prior 24 year's average daily attendance for its attendance on up to ten (10) designated days, 25 along with documentation that the low attendance was due to inclement weather, 26 for approval by the commissioner of education in accordance with Kentucky Board 27 of Education administrative regulations.